@arkade-os/sdk Documentation - v0.4.21

 Note: Adding a delegatorProvider changes your wallet address because the offchain tapscript includes an additional delegation path.
 Funds sent to an address without delegation cannot be delegated, and vice versa.

-Once the wallet is configured with a delegator, use wallet.delegatorManager to delegate your VTXOs:
+Once the wallet is configured with a delegate, use wallet.delegatorManager to delegate your virtual outputs:

-// Delegate all VTXOs — the delegator will renew them before expiry
+// Delegate all virtual outputs — the delegate will renew them before expiry

 // Delegate with a specific renewal time